SCHEDULE OF FEES

-The offer of a place at Lingfield College needs to be secured by the return of a signed Form of Acceptance together with the payment of a deposit (£500 Nursery to Year 6, £700 for Senior School) which is retained until the child has left the School.
+The offer of a place at Lingfield College needs to be secured by the return of a signed Form of Acceptance together with the payment of a deposit (£500 Reception to Year 6 and £700 for Senior School) which is retained until the child has left the School.
 The retaining deposit is not refundable if the place is subsequently not taken up.
-It is assumed that children joining the Nursery will progress into the Reception class and through the Prep School; in the event that the child is withdrawn at the end of their time in the Nursery and Reception classes, the deposit of £500 is retained by the School and will not be refunded.

 When three or more children from the same family attend the school at the same time, the third born child’s fees attract a 10% discount off tuition fees only.

 Payment Terms: Fee accounts are payable on or before the first day of each term unless arrangements have been made in writing to use the School’s approved monthly payment scheme.
 School fees may be paid monthly using the School Fee Plan or termly by Direct Debit.
 A Direct Debit mandate is enclosed for you to complete and return.

 Notice: A full term’s notice is required if a pupil is to be withdrawn from the school or a full term’s fees in lieu of that notice becomes payable.
 Similar arrangements are in place relating to individual music tuition and special needs tutoring.
 Notice must be given before the end of the term preceding the term to which the notice relates.